Slide Left Slide Right

 #standupforpublicspace and/or #myfavouritepublicspace

-Submitted images and descriptions will be shared with the broader public on the website http://www.standupforpublicspace.org/ images and descriptions will be filtered before being uploaded on our website so to ensure that only relevant material is shared.
+Submitted images and descriptions will be shared with the broader public on the website https://www.standupforpublicspace.org/ images and descriptions will be filtered before being uploaded on our website so to ensure that only relevant material is shared.
 Inappropriate contents or contents that might be deemed embarrassing will not be uploaded on the website.

 Your participation in this project is entirely voluntary.
 If you agree to participate you do not have to complete any task you are uncomfortable answering.
 Your decision to participate or not participate will in no way impact upon your current or future relationship with ‘City Space Architecture’, QUT, The Chinese University of Hong Kong, The University of Auckland or LASE + CityUrb.
 If you do agree to participate you can withdraw from the project without comment or penalty, you can request to remove the contents you have provided from the website, but because you have submitted your entries through social media, you have to be aware it will not be possible to remove them from the net.